robotlandscape/freetreb/projects/antikaplo-guardians-2021/Design.md

 ### Safety/Release pin

 To release our trebuchet and hold it tight, we had an I-hook system on the throwing arm and two on the base of the treb.
 A pin went through all three and stayed there until we wanted to release, at which point we would pull horizontally and it would release.
+See the CAD design for a visual.

 ### Beautification